 We believe you cannot manage what you do not measure.
-At Arpa we quantify our impacts through the Life Cycle Assessment methodology, the most reliable tool available to measure a product or process' footprint.
-The LCA results are shown below for the three key environmental factors: Global Warming, Primary Energy Demand and Water Footprint.
+At Arpa we quantify our impacts through the LCA, the most reliable tool available to measure a product or process' footprint.
+The LCA results are shown below for the three key environmental indicators: global warming, primary energy demand and water footprint.